Viaprestige/Viasocial/README.md

 The Source of Ideas
 -----------------------
 Two weeks ago we decide to replace the default WordPress comments with <a href="https://developers.facebook.com/products/social-plugins" target="_blanc">facebook social plugin</a>, so at this step  everything is clear except that for example; we can't show the latest comments* in the sidebar, because that facebook social plugin is iframed, means that comments are outside website, and thats generate <a href="https://fr.wikipedia.org/wiki/Optimisation_pour_les_moteurs_de_recherche" target="_blanc">SEO</a> problems.
 At this moment neither WordPress or WordPress's plugins  can do that (no <a href="https://profiles.wordpress.org/facebook/" target="_blanc">official</a> methods).
-So we decide to make something simple & clean, then we have chosen PHP, and we avoided using jQuery.
+So we decide to make something simple & clean, then we have chosen PHP, and we avoided using jQuery.<br>
 <strong>Notice</strong> : this plugin is totally different than <a href="https://wordpress.org/plugins/facebook/" target="_blanc">Facebook WordPress plugin</a>, and nothing is inspired form it at all.